junweihe99/rock_paper_scissor/README.md

 # rock_paper_scissor

-For this project, I will be creating the basic game of rock, paper, scissor.
+For this project, I will be implementing a Bo5 game of Rock, Paper, Scissor.